andr-ew/nest_/doc/grid.md

 # properties

+### x

+the horizontal component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys

+### y

+the vertical component of a control's location. can assign either a single integer for a single key or a table of two integers specifying start and end keys

 ### value

 the control value. the format of value depends on the control type and the `x` and `y` dimentions - it may either be a single number or a table of numbers. see types for details.

+### lvl

+sets the brightness levels for the control. for most types, assigning a single integer sets the "on" level and assigning a table of two sets the "off" and "on" levels

+### edge

+an integer that sets whether to respond to the rising edge of an input (1), falling edge (0), or both edges (2). will likely affect the behavior of the `time` argument.

+### count

+when `value` is a table, restricts the number of concurrent 1 values to the range given by `count = { min, max }`

+### fingers

+restricts the number of simultaneous finger presses to which a control will respond to the range `fingers = { min, max }`

 # methods